ONESSR/Learn-Hangeul/README.md

 ## Info

-This project is a tribute page submission for the SOC (School of Code).<br>
+This project is my tribute page submission for the SOC (School of Code).<br>
 The tribute project is to act as a resource for beginners to learn the Korean alphabet called "Hangeul" (also known as Hangul).
 Please feel free to view the project as it stands currently via this url: https://onessr.github.io/Learn-Hangeul/